-- a.
+- 7. Travel - a.
 Travel within the province is permitted. - b.
 Inter-provincial travel amongst league members is permitted following the Province of Manitoba requirements. - c.
-Applications for travel permits for Manitoba teams travelling outside the province will not be accepted prior to October 15, 2020. - d.
-Travel permits will not be issued for travel prior to November 1, 2020. - e.
+Applications for travel permits for Manitoba teams travelling outside the province will not be accepted prior to December 1, 2020. - d.
+Travel permits will not be issued for travel prior to January 1, 2021. - e.
 If approved to travel, teams must adhere to the appropriate Return to Play plan of the event location. - f.
 Any players or teams from outside Manitoba playing in Manitoba must adhere to the Hockey Manitoba Return to Play guidelines and follow the Province of Manitoba requirements. - g.
 Anyone entering Manitoba from designated western Canadian jurisdictions (British Columbia, Alberta, Saskatchewan; and the Yukon, Northwest and Nunavut territories) or Northwestern Ontario (defined as west of Terrace Bay) is not required to self-isolate for 14 days if they are asymptomatic and have no known exposure to COVID-19.
 Travelers from all other Canadian jurisdictions will need to continue to self-isolate for 14 days after arriving in Manitoba.
 Anyone entering Canada must continue to follow federal requirements for self-isolation at the time of entry. - h.
 To limit the spread of COVID-19, the Government of Canada has advised to avoid all non-essential travel outside of Canada until further notice. - i.
 The Governments of Canada and the United States have suspended discretionary travel across the Canada-US border.
-These restrictions are in place until August 21, 2020. - j.
-Teams travelling by air must follow protocols established by the Airport Authority.
+These restrictions are in place until at least October 21, 2020. - j.
+Teams travelling by air must follow protocols established by the Airport Authority. - 8.
+Hotel Rooms - a.
+When booking hotels, it is encouraged to ask the hotel what their cleaning rituals are and how they are managing physical distancing.
+It is also encouraged to ask if they are leaving rooms empty for a period after each guest has stayed there.
+Typically, the standard period has been set to three days. - b.
+Enquire with the hotel to find out if cleaning supplies will be provided in the room.
+Upon arrival, individuals should disinfect all commonly touched surfaces upon entry, such as doorknobs, light switches, taps, handles and remote controls. - c.
+Players and staff are encouraged to book rooms with people from the same household if possible. - d.
+Maximum of two players or staff sharing a hotel room at any time, except for individuals form the same household. - e.
+Players and staff should not be congregating in groups in one hotel room. - f.
+Players and staff should maintain social distancing within their hotel room as much as possible. - g.
+There is to be no housekeeping done during the stay, only before and after. - h.
+Practice social distancing when in public areas of the hotel.